ian-r-rose/ian-r-rose.github.io/content/articles/transit/airport-walking.md

 and the downtown of whatever city the airport serves (though I will bend those rules if convenient).
-Sometimes the walk is fun, sometimes it is unpleasant, but it always takes me through different parts of the city than I (or most visitors) usually see.
+Sometimes the walk is fun, sometimes it is unpleasant, but it always takes me through different parts of the city than most visitors usually see.

 Here are a few tips for having a successful airport walk: